Toula Defies Her Father, Trolls Donald Trump: Windex Isn’t a Cure for Everything, After All - The Pappas Post

-The entire world heard (and saw) the President of the United States turn to his medical expert and ask if an injection of disinfectant might kill the Coronavirus.
+The entire world heard (and saw) the President of the United States turn to his medical expert and ask if an injection of disinfectant might kill COVID-19.

 Bryan mentioned a recent, non-peer-reviewed study that showed how disinfectants and sunlight could kill the coronavirus on non-porous surfaces such as counters or door handles.